 This can be hard a hard area to budget for.
-But for numbers sake, we set a target as $20 for each person.
+But for number’s sake, we set a target as $20 for each person.
 In general, the kids eat less than the adults [although they frequently test the limits on this] but we like to overshoot in this area.
 There’s nothing worse than running out of money towards the end of the trip and having food be a concern.
-[Although, hopefully you’ve set up a cushion.]
+[Although, hopefully, you’ve set up a cushion.]
 Plus, sometimes you walk past a restaurant that smells so good you just have to eat there, amiright?

 There are ways to help this area of your budget.

 - Bring snacks.
 Collect a small arsenal of food favorites from home and bring them with you in your luggage.
 We know we said pack light/skip the extras, but have you ever confronted a hungry toddler in a hotel room?
-We have and we say pack the snacks!
+We have and we say to pack the snacks!
 You can also buy them locally.
 The brands are different — sometimes very different — but trying something new can be a fun part of the trip.
 But if you want a surefire thing, just bring them with you.

 - Use Yelp.
 This has helped us in almost every city we’ve visited.
-Search for “kid friendly” restaurants “near you” and peruse the results.
+Search for “kid-friendly” restaurants “near you” and peruse the results.
 You can also filter based on the approximate cost.
 Review the menu, look for affordable options and go there.
 Don’t forget to Yelp a review when you’re done!

 - Share.
 Do you really need 5 separate orders of fries?
 Do ya??
 Probably not.
 On trips, we share.
 Perhaps we all order a dish and then everyone tries a little of each.
-Or we get 2 large fries instead of 5 small ones and split it.
+Or we get 2 large fries instead of 5 small ones and split them.

 - Take a water bottle.
 Water in most places is free.
 Before each trip, we pick up small water bottles from the dollar store and carry them with us on our excursion.
 We fill them up before we leave the hotel so we always have something for the girls to drink on hand.
 It sounds minor but this saves us a ridiculous amount of money.

 - Eat at McDonald’s.
 Let’s not debate their nutritional value — you’d win that fight anyway.
-But instead let’s focus on what matters.
-Do you know how many cool points kids get at school when they say they had a Happy Meal in France.
+But instead, let’s focus on what matters.
+Do you know how many cool points kids get at school when they say they had a Happy Meal in France?
 A ton.
 Kids love it.
 Plus, it is inexpensive.

 Getting To/From the Airport